-Beneficial Interest in State School Land Funds

-The University has a beneficial interest in the "Section Thirteen Fund State Educational Institutions" and the "New College Fund" administered by the Commissioners of the Land Office as trustees for the various educational institutions entitled thereto.
-The University has the right to receive annually 3.7% of the distributions of income produced by "Section Thirteen Fund State Educational Institutions" assets and 100% of the distributions of income produced by East Central University's "New College Fund."
-The University received approximately \$1,081,000 during the year ended June 30, 2019, which is restricted to the construction or acquisition of buildings, equipment, or other capital items.
+Beneficial Interest in State School Land Funds: The University has a beneficial interest in the "Section Thirteen Fund State Educational Institutions" and the "New College Fund" administered by the Commissioners of the Land Office as trustees for the various educational institutions entitled thereto.
+The University has the right to receive annually 3.7% of the distributions of income produced by "Section Thirteen Fund State Educational Institutions" assets and 100% of the distributions of income produced by #Section Thirteen Fund State Educational Institutions" assets and 100% of the distributions of income produced by East Central University's "New College Fund."
+The University received approximately \$1,017,000 during the year ended June 30, 2020, which is restricted to the construction or acquisition of buildings, equipment, or other capital items.
 These amounts are recorded as state appropriations restricted for capital purposes in the statement of revenues, expenses, and changes in net position.
 State law prohibits the distribution of any corpus of these funds to the beneficiaries.
-The cost basis of the total trust reserve for the University, held in trust by the commissioners of Land Office, was approximately \$20,700,000 at June 30, 2019.
+The cost basis of the total trust reserve for the University, held in trust by the commissioners of Land Office, was approximately \$20,253,000 at June 30, 2020.

-Oklahoma State Regents Endowment Trust Fund

-In connection with the Oklahoma State Regents' Endowment Program (the Endowment Program), the State of Oklahoma has matched contributions received under the program.
-The state match amounts, plus any retained accumulated earnings, totaled approximately \$3,996,000 at June 30, 2019, and is invested by the Oklahoma State Regents on behalf of the University.
+Oklahoma State Regents Endowment Trust Fund: In connection with the Oklahoma State Regents' Endowment Program (the Endowment Program), the State of Oklahoma has matched contributions received under the program.
+The state match amounts, plus any retained accumulated earnings, totaled approximately \$3,996,000 at June 30, 2020, and is invested by the Oklahoma State Regents on behalf of the University.